-Why do I need Surge Protection Devices (SPD)?
+Why do I need Surge Protection Devices (SPD's)?

 Jeff Cox, Power Plus Electrical Service, Inc.

-And one thing that all these electronic devices have in common is that they are affected by power surges.
+One thing all these components have in common is that they are affected by power surges.

-Power surges shorten the life of these items and can destroy them if the surge is large.
+Power surges shorten the life of these components and can destroy them if the surge is large.

 You probably already have surge protector strips in your home to protect your computer and TV.
 But what about larger appliances?
 These appliances need to be protected with Type 3 receptacles in conjunction with hardwired Type 2 and Type 3.

 A surge protector is a device that will protect your electrical equipment from a sudden burst of energy by discharging the energy to ground.